Particl-Community/academy/docs/testpage.rst

 Glossary Test
 =============

-We have now a glossary file ":doc:`glossary`" which should be populated with definitions.
+We have now a glossary file ":doc:`../glossary`" which should be populated with definitions.
 Then we can reference these definitions like this -> :term:`Sphinx` or :term:`FooBarLoo as I want<Sphinx>`.

 .. code-block:: rst